 And you’ll impress other generations of people with how much more organized, professional, and concerned about your clients you are compared to your peers.

-I hope that helps paint a picture of how you can benefit from adding surveys into your workflow.
+We hope that helps paint a picture of how you can benefit from adding surveys into your workflow.
 You can stay more organized, fix past mistakes, and create ecstatic customers which all leads to more growth!